Staff Picks: Our favorite Miscast performances

 This is not up for debate: Laura Benanti and Christopher Fitzgerald are two of the funniest people in musical theatre.
 This video has community theatre energy in the best possible way except it’s performed by a Tony Award winner and a Tony Award nominee, respectively.
 It’s awkward and the singing is definitely something and are they playing Liesl and Rolfe as a modern-day couple and if so why are they wearing that?
 Also who is dancing during the dance scene?
 We will never know these answers and that’s what makes it perfect.

-The cast of Mean Girls sings a medley of songs from Jersey Boys
+The cast of Mean Girls performing a Jersey Boys medley

-Katrina Lenk singing “If I Were a Rich Man” from Fiddler on the Roof
+Katrina Lenk performing “If I Were a Rich Man” from Fiddler on the Roof

 When I say I think about this video three times a week, it’s not an exaggeration.
 I think about it near-constantly.
 It rattles around in my otherwise empty brain with the verve and unnecessarily catchy ping of Katrina Lenk plucking a violin.
 I would say that it’s in there rent-free, but the price I pay?
 I haven’t known peace since 2018, when this was uploaded to YouTube.
 It is, quite possibly, the most witchery, charisma, and flat-out talent ever displayed in a single performance.
 And luckily for us (or, probably, unluckily for me and my ability to focus on anything except this extremely specific genre) Katrina Lenk’s mastery of gender-bent roles has barely just begun.

-Tina Fey and Tituss Burgess singing “You’re Nothing Without Me” from City of Angels
+Tina Fey and Tituss Burgess performing “You’re Nothing Without Me” from City of Angels

 This is one of my best stories, probably top three.
-I attended the Miscast Gala this year, and a friend who worked on the event decided to sit me at the same table as Tina Fey and not tell me.
+I attended the Miscast Gala in 2016, and a friend who worked on the event decided to sit me at the same table as Tina Fey and not tell me.
 Imagine my surprise when I sat down.
 (She and her husband were absolutely lovely and included me in their conversation for the whole night.)